Nivolumab and Relatlimab in Treating Patients Microsatellite Stable Advanced Colorectal Cancer

 VII.
 To assess tumor burden dynamics using standard protein biomarkers when available as well as circulating biomarkers (i.e. circulating tumor deoxyribonucleic acid [ctDNA]).

 VIII.
 To collect peripheral blood lymphocytes to explore the association of lymphocyte activation markers with clinical response.

 IX.
 To evaluate clonal T cell populations in the tumor and in the periphery through T cell receptor sequencing, and to functionally assess mutation associated neoantigen-specific T cells.

 X. To collect stool and oral wash (and/or buccal mucosal) samples at baseline and throughout treatment to explore the association of changes in the host microbiome and clinical outcome.

-Patients receive nivolumab intravenously (IV) and relatlimab IV over 60 minutes on day 1.
-Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+COHORT A/B: Patients receive nivolumab intravenously (IV) and relatlimab IV co-administered at the same time over 60 minutes on day 1.
+Cycles repeat every 28 days for up to 2 years in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 30 and 100 days, then every 12 weeks.